 - Why is it worth using/buying?

 Not all of these topics need to be blatantly addressed in the video’s dialogue or overlaid text—especially if you’re shooting a short, simple video without audio.
-But the answers to those questions should be conveyed to the audience through your choices in subjects/actors, settings, and themes, and the ways that you showcase the product’s features.
+But the answers to those questions should be conveyed to the audience through your choices in subjects/actors, settings, themes, and the ways that you showcase the product’s features.

 Reference your customer research to understand how to approach these objectives in a way that resonates with your audience.